azafly/azafly-web-gatsby/content/home.md

   morbi.
 Sed faucibus turpis in eu mi bibendum neque egestas.
 Ullamcorper a lacus vestibulum sed arcu non odio euismod.
 Est velit egestas dui id ornare arcu odio ut.
 Integer feugiat scelerisque varius morbi enim nunc faucibus.
+internationalOfficeAddress: 455 West Orchard Street Kings Mountain, NC, 28097
+internationalOfficePhone: (272) 211-7370
+nigeriaOfficePhone: (234) 91-0083-7370
+servicesHeaderText-subtext3-button: Start Now
+servicesHeaderText-subtext2-button: Consult for free
+comingSoonHeading: Coming Soon
+servicesHeaderText-subtext1-button: Make a payment
+nigeriaOfficeAddress: 77 Kings Royal Street Ajah, Lagos, Nigeria
+servicesHeaderText-subtext1-image: ../../static/images/how-to-download_youtube-videos_thumb1200_4-3.jpg
 servicesHeaderText-subtext2-image: ""
 hero-quote1: Send money to almost any bank account.
-heroMainImage1: ../../static/images/home-main.jpeg
 servicesHeaderText-subtext3-image: ""
-offerText: Get free travel consultation when anyone with your last name makes a payment through us
-chatPromptText: Chat with us
 hero-quote2: Send cash for pickup at a thousands of partner locations around the world
 footerHeading1: test
-internationalOfficeAddress: 455 West Orchard Street Kings Mountain, NC, 28097
 hero-quote3: Send money directly to your recipient door
-consultButtonText: Consult for free
-reviewHeading: What clients are saying about us
 footerHeading2: Hey
-servicesHeaderText_subtext1: Lorem ipsom
 secureHeading: Secure by design
 footerHeading3: Ho
-servicesHeaderText_subtext2: Lorem ipsomLorem ipsom
 servicesHeaderText-content1: Our fee is the lowest in the market compared to any other
-hero_quote1: Make most of your savings
-servicesHeaderText_subtext3: Lorem ipsom
+servicesHeaderText_subtext3: Safe & Secure
 secureHeadingText-content1: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Purus praesent viverra egestas cras arcu.
 Eget sed malesuada dolor ornare metus, elit.
 Vestibulum maecenas convallis enim velit, nulla amet scelerisque.
 Faucibus arcu dignissim sem ornare
+title: Lucqas | Pay your most importnat bills Abroad
 intro-paragraph: "Confused on what country to travel or relocate to ?
 Are you stuck in making that payment?
 We offer world-class guidance to making sure your travels is well catered for. "
 servicesHeaderText-content2: The sky was cloudless and of a deep dark blue spectacle before.
-reviewParagraph: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed ultricies neque at nisl auctor.
+hero_quote1: Send money to almost any bank account.
+hero_quote2: Send cash for pickup at a thousands of partner locations around the world.
+servicesHeaderText_content1: Our fee is the lowest in the market compared to any other
 comingSoonButton: Forum and Chats
 secureHeadingText-content2: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Purus praesent viverra egestas cras arcu.
 Eget sed malesuada dolor